xenify-io/litepaper/README.md

 ## ◽️ Direct Burns

   - When a token is burned it's usually sent to an inactive address and removed from circulation, effectively reducing the total supply by the amount burned.
-On Xenify, Direct Burns happen when users purposefully burn tokens (XEN or YSL) to promote the growth of the protocol.
-As a reward for their commitment to the protocol, users receive XNF tokens in exchange for their burned XEN or YSL tokens.
+On Xenify, Direct Burns happen when users purposefully burn tokens (vXEN or YSL) to promote the growth of the protocol.
+As a reward for their commitment to the protocol, users receive XNF tokens in exchange for their burned vXEN or YSL tokens.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)